qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

   }
 ```

-The application can switch the row resizing functionality on by using SfDataGridBehavior AllowRowResizing attached property.
+An application can enable row resizing using the SfDataGridBehavior AllowRowResizing attached property.
-RowResizer control uses SfDataGridBehavior IsRowResizing attached property to mark the state between LeftMouseDown and LeftMouseUp
+The RowResizer control uses the SfDataGridBehavior IsRowResizing attached property to indicate the state between the LeftMouseDown and LeftMouseUp keys
-and let the user to drag the boundary between rows.
+and allows the user to drag the border between rows.

-The new GridRowHeaderCell style is named as "ResizedGridRowHeaderCellStyle".
+The new GridRowHeaderCell style is called "ResizedGridRowHeaderCellStyle."
-It differs from the original GridRowHeaderCellStyle in the content of "PART_RowHeaderIndicatorGrid", where we included RowResizer.
+It differs from the original GridRowHeaderCellStyle in that it contains the "PART_RowHeaderIndicatorGrid" content, to which we have added the RowResizer.

-If the PART_RowHeaderIndicatorGrid is visible, the appropriate row's height can be increased or decreased
+If the PART_RowHeaderIndicatorGrid control is visible, the height of the corresponding row can be increased or decreased
-by dragging the bottom edge of the row header cell down and up.
+by dragging the bottom edge of the row header cell up or down.

 ```xml
   <Style TargetType="{x:Type sf:GridRowHeaderCell}" x:Key="ResizedGridRowHeaderCellStyle" >